Skip to content

 Quick-responses take this experience to the next level as fans express a range of emotions with reaction buttons right in the livestream.
 Real-time reaction feeds will drive lighting in the venue to bring the energy back to the players.

 Teams have already proven that live audio and video streams can connect fans and players in the stadium.
-Live fan avatars and soundscapes of shouting fans can amplify that even futher.
+Live fan avatars and soundscapes of shouting fans can amplify that even further.

 Customizable viewing experience